flokkienathur/ApryxOnline/DESIGN.md

 - Light

 ### Water
-Water is about shielding damage.
+Water is about poison and damage over time.
+Its about debuffing opponents.
 Water is strong against:
 - Fire
 - Earth?

 ### Earth
+Earth is about shielding damage.
 Earth is strong against:
 - Shadow
 - Light